Monday, February 4, 2013

 It was replaced in 1972 by another VC-137, Special Air Mission 27000, although SAM 26000 was kept as a backup until it was finally retired in 1998.
 SAM 26000 is now on display at the National Museum of the United States Air Force.
 Richard Nixon was the first president to use SAM 27000, and the newer aircraft served every president since Nixon, until it was replaced by two VC-25 aircraft (SAM 28000 and 29000) in 1990.
 SAM 27000 was decommissioned in 2001 by President George W. Bush, flown to San Bernardino International Airport in California, and later dismantled and taken to the Ronald Reagan Presidential Library in Simi Valley, where it was reassembled and is currently on permanent display.

-Though Ronald Reagan's two terms as president saw no major changes to Air Force One, the fabrication of the current 747s began during his presidency.
-Reagan ordered two identical Boeing 747s to replace the aging 707 that he used for transport.
-The interior designs were drawn up by First Lady Nancy Reagan, who used designs reminiscent of the American Southwest.
-The first aircraft was delivered in 1990, during the administration of George H. W. Bush.
-Delays were experienced to allow for additional work to protect the aircraft from electromagnetic pulse (EMP) effects.
-The VC-25 is equipped with both secure and unsecure phone and computer communications systems, enabling the president to perform duties while in the air in the event of an attack on the United States.
+Although Ronald Reagan’s presidency did not bring significant changes to Air Force One, it marked the beginning of the transition to the current Boeing 747s.
+During his administration, Reagan ordered two identical 747s to replace the aging 707 he used for travel.
+First Lady Nancy Reagan contributed to the project by designing interiors inspired by the American Southwest.
+The first of these aircraft was delivered in 1990, during George H. W. Bush’s presidency, after delays caused by the need for enhanced protection against electromagnetic pulse (EMP) effects.
+The VC-25 aircraft is equipped with both secure and standard communication systems, allowing the president to fulfill critical duties midair, even during a national emergency.

 President George W. Bush and First Lady Laura Bush walk on the tarmac as Air Force One sits at Bagram Air Base in Afghanistan, 1 March 2006.